 When you install IBM Aspera High-Speed Transfer Server, the installer automatically creates a system account to run Aspera services.
-Aspera recommends using this default account (svcAspera) to run Aspera services.
+Using the default account (svcAspera) to run Aspera services.

 The examples in this topic use svcAspera as the example transfer user.